myltik/azure-docs.ru-ru/articles/data-lake-store/data-lake-store-security-overview.md

 <properties
-   pageTitle="Общие сведения об обеспечении безопасности в хранилище озера данных | Microsoft Azure" description="Узнайте, почему Azure Data Lake Store более безопасно для хранения больших данных" services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Overview of security in Data Lake Store | Microsoft Azure" description="Understand how Azure Data Lake Store is a more secure big data store" services="data-lake-store" documentationCenter="" authors="nitinme"